ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/appropriate-storm-title/tutorial-3.md

 git clone https://github.com/orendain/trucking-iot-demo-1
 ```

-> Alternatively, if you would prefer not to download the code, you may view this project directly on [GitHub](#).
+> Alternatively, if you would prefer not to download the code, and simply follow along, you may view this project directly on [GitHub](https://github.com/orendain/trucking-iot-demo-1/tree/master/trucking-storm-topology-java/src/main/java/com/orendainx/hortonworks/trucking/storm/java).

-## Workflow
+## Topology Build and Submit Overview

-Look inside the `/path/to/KafkaToKafka.java` class and you'll find two methods: our standard entry point, `main`, and a method named `buildTopology`, which handles the building of our Storm topology.
+Look inside the `KafkaToKafka.java` class and you'll find two methods: our standard entry point, `main`, and a method named `buildTopology`, which handles the building of our Storm topology.

 The primary purpose of our `main` method is to configure and build our topology and then submit it for deployment onto our cluster.
 Let's take a closer look at what's inside: